pretoms/dpp_docs/index.md

 ## Project Collection

-This website is a collection of projects done as part of the Design for Physical Prototyping course, winter semester 2022.
+This website is a collection of projects done as part of the Design for Physical Prototyping course, winter semester 2022 in Interactive Media.
 This years topic is **Uncomfortable Devices** and focuses on the *dark* side of Interaction Design.